 Find Out if You Could Benefit from Custom Advanced PRK

 If you think you might be a suitable candidate for PRK, LASIK or another type of laser eye surgery, don’t hesitate to contact Dr. Belmont for a consultation.
-During your comprehensive consultation, Dr. Belmont examines your eye health before recommending your available treatment options, which may involve a “no-cut” alternative to LASIK surgery such as PRK.
+During your comprehensive consultation, Dr. Belmont examines your eye health before recommending treatment options, which may involve a “no-cut” alternative to LASIK surgery such as PRK.

 To schedule a consultation with Dr. Belmont, contact Belmont Eye Center by calling (212) 486-2020.